FelixAburto/Detection-Engineering/README.md

 <b>Rule Actions:</b>

-Finally, we can set what action Elastic should take when this rule triggers.
-We can set it to send an email, send a message with slack, use microsoft teams etc. For this project we dont have to set it to anything simply click on the "Create & Enable rule" button.
+Finally, configure the action that Elastic should take when the rule triggers.
+Options include sending an email, a Slack message, or using Microsoft Teams, among others.
+For this project, you can skip configuring these actions and simply click the "Create & Enable Rule" button.

 <p align="center">
 <img src="https://i.imgur.com/8Hm9GXc.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>